chinapandaman/PyPDFForm/docs/dev_changes.md

 With that said, there are some conventions that are expected to be followed by your PR:

+* Small changes are preferred over lengthy changes.
+If your changes are large, please request a feature branch in your issue and open your PR against that branch, as your changes will likely need to be revised before merging into master.
 * Your changes must pass [Pylint](https://www.pylint.org/).
 To check if this is true, simply run `pylint PyPDFForm`.
 * Your changes must pass all tests and have 100% coverage.
 You can read more about testing [here](dev_test.md).
 * If you are changing the user APIs or any other parts of the code that are relevant, please update the appropriate documentation too.